You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 A Streamlined Process is Key

-The streamlined process of building our outdoor kitchen kit is a large part of what drew Skip Bedell, from the hit TV show Catch a Contractor, to RTA.
+The streamlined process of building our outdoor kitchen cabinets is a large part of what drew Skip Bedell, from the hit TV show Catch a Contractor, to RTA.

 It would normally take weeks (or even months) of planning and assembly.
 His came together in a fraction of the time.